youssefAshraf99/Django_project_Graduation_Project_Cancer_Detection/README.md

 # Django_project_Graduation_Project

-## Overview

-This is my graduation project in the field of Bioinformatics, focusing on the analysis of large DNA data and the development of a machine learning model for predicting breast cancer.

-## Project Structure
+## Project Overview

-- **/data**: This directory contains the raw DNA data used for analysis.
-- **/django_app**: The Django application for the project.
-- **/machine_learning_model**: Implementation and documentation of the machine learning model.
-- **/docs**: Project documentation.
+Welcome to our graduation project in the field of Bioinformatics!
+The main goal of this project is to contribute to the preservation of health by leveraging advanced technologies for the detection of genetically passed or mutation-induced cancers.

+### Understanding BRCA1 Mutations

+Mutations in the BRCA1 gene can significantly impact an individual's susceptibility to specific types of cancer.
+For instance, a mutation in the BRCA1 gene is linked to an increased risk of breast cancer, including the aggressive triple-negative breast cancer, which can pose challenges in treatment.

+## Machine Learning Model

+Our project incorporates a machine learning model designed to predict breast cancer based on DNA data analysis.
+Here's an overview of the model:

+### Pre-processing Module

+The images in our dataset vary in sizes.
+To ensure uniformity, we employ a pre-processing module that resizes all images in the dataset to a standardized size.
+This step is crucial for consistent input to the machine learning model.

+### Feature Extraction Module

+In the feature extraction phase, we utilize the VGG16 pre-trained model to extract 4096 deep features from the dataset.
+Addressing potential issues of model overfitting, we mitigate improper bias and variance by reducing the dimensionality of the data.

 ## Setup